aidanVantHof/Hello_World/README.md

 It does this by asking for an input of a string variable for a first name and an input of a string variable for the last name.

+To use this program, please enter your first name.
+Then press enter.
+Then enter your last name.
+Press Enter.
+You are done!

 If someone wanted to contribute to this software, they can download the Hello_World github file and push their changes from JupyterLab to gitHub.

 _____________________________________________________________________________________________________________________________________________